-Determining the objectives of learning and instructional strategies.
-Additionally, choosing the look, feel, as well as the operation and delivery methods of the instructional material.
+Determine the objectives of learning and instructional strategies.
+Additionally, choose the look, feel, and operation and delivery methods of the instructional material.

-Delivering the finished course to the intended audience/learners, and registering the impact of the product.
+Deliver the finished course to the intended audience/learners and register the impact of the product.

-Assessing the impact of the instructional material through a variety of evaluation tools.
+Assess the impact of the instructional material using a variety of evaluation tools.

 II.
 The Assure Model of Instructional Design